gjwgit/mlflutter/installers/README.md

-# MLFlutter Installers
+# MLHub Installers

 Flutter supports multiple platform targets and the app will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
-While the Flutter functionality is in theory identical across all platforms, mlflutter relies on mlhub packages being available on the platform.
+While the Flutter functionality is in theory identical across all platforms, mlhub relies on mlhub packages being available on the platform.
 At present we only support dekstops (Linux, MacOS, and Windows).